 12:30 – 1:30 PM: Lunch

 By late 2019, more than 40 million people from Latin America and the Caribbean lived outside their countries of birth—most of those in neighboring countries.
-This panel engages social theory to examine political economic and sociocultural aspects of these migration flows, including bureaucratic encounters with the state, how bureaucracies impose time demands to both confer and deny civic and human rights, how migration is reshaping families, and the impact of securitization on immigrant populations.
+This panel engages social theory to examine political, economic and sociocultural aspects of these migration flows, including bureaucratic encounters with the state, how different migration regimes unevenly manage migration, how migration is reshaping families, and the impact of securitization on immigrant populations.

 - Lesley Bartlett, Professor, Department of Educational Policy Studies, University of Wisconsin-Madison